aeke/sendloop-java-wrapper/README.md

 -   For questions or issues related to this wrapper library, feel free to create an issue on this repository's GitHub page.
 -   For general Sendloop API questions, refer to the Sendloop developer resources or support channels.

-I hope this refined Readme.md provides a clearer, more organized, and informative guide for users of the unofficial Sendloop Java wrapper.